-When comparing the Abu Dhabi IPPI to other countries or regions' price indices, users should be aware of potential differences in concepts (such as input price vs output price measurement) as well as differences in compilation methods.
+When comparing the Abu Dhabi IPI to other countries' or regions' volume indices, users should be aware of potential differences in concepts as well as differences in compilation methods.
 In general, SCAD follows internationally recommended classification and indexation methodologies to facilitate cross-country comparisons.
-One key difference is the industry coverage - Abu Dhabi only publishes an IPPI for manufacturing industries but no whole-economy IPPI like most countries (i.e. based on a full set of ISIC4 industries including services).
-SCAD is working on expanding its industry coverage to obtain a more broad-based PPI in line with other countries.
+One key difference is the industry coverage - Abu Dhabi only publishes an IPI for manufacturing industries but no whole-economy PPI like most countries (i.e. based on a full set of ISIC4 industries including services).
+SCAD is working on expanding its industry coverage to obtain a more broad-based IPI in line with other countries.